$706,855Average Value$406Average Price per Sq Ft9Homes For Sale

 The Monument hosts live shows and sporting events

 The Monument is the area's leading event venue for traveling performers and local events.
 It also hosts the Rapid City Rush, the area's hockey team.
-The Black Hills Pow Wow has celebrated the culture of different Native American tribes for decades, holding dance competitions and traditional performances.
+The Black Hills Pow Wow has celebrated the cultures of different Native American tribes for decades, holding dance competitions and traditional performances.

 Downtown Rapid City is 12 miles away